Hringbraut (TV station): About the media

 The Icelandic television station Hringbraut (and the station's web) first aired in February 2015.
 Mr. Sigmundur Ernir Rúnarsson, Editor-in-chief of Hringbraut said that there was a space available on the Icelandic television market, since the station would be being different from what was before in the market.
 "We believe there is room for a broad and informative talk show Channel, backed up by a diverse website, open to all Iceland's potential, for the benefit of homes and businesses, with experienced staff at the helm."

 When Hringbraut started, it sent out a press release explaining its policy and purpose:"Hringbraut is a new, diverse and free television and web site that focuses on dynamic and informative discussion on national issues, culture, homes, health and lifestyle.
 In particular, the media is, meant to be a source of constructive dialogue on reforms of home and business, where tolerance and broad-mindedness should guide its writings and programming, along with objectivity and human respect."

 Broadcasting

-Hringbraut is a free television that broadcasts Icelandic television programs (mainly Talk shows) along with commercials.
-It is dependent on selling advertising time or acquiring sponsors for its programs.
-It runs 24 hours a day in Iceland, in HD quality and SD quality.
+Hringbraut was a free television that broadcast Icelandic television programs (mainly Talk shows) along with commercials.
+It was dependent on selling advertising time or acquiring sponsors for its programs.
+It ran 24 hours a day in Iceland, in HD quality and SD quality.
+On 31 March 2023, the company closed down the television station.